tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

 I soon realised that I'd make no progress here unless I knew what I was looking for.
 I'd need some form of reference to guide myself along the disassembly.
 Unfortunately the Windows API is closed tighter than an aeroplane door; it may as well be a black box inside.
 I have no access to the insider's documentation and I certainly wouldn't be able to get access to the NT source code.

 Luckily, I'm not totally in the dark.
-[ReactOS](https://www.reactos.org/) is an operating system that aims to provude one-to-one binary compatibility with Windows NT, including the API.
+[ReactOS](https://www.reactos.org/) is an operating system that aims to provide one-to-one binary compatibility with Windows NT, including the API.
 The ReactOS developers likely have some experts in tracing assembly in order to mimic the Windows API to the dot, so I could only hope that some of their API functions were similarly implemented.
 ReactOS is open source and the implementation for this particular function is available [here](https://github.com/mirror/reactos/blob/95ba2fad27e43dbe5945dfc40bfeb3473345e54c/reactos/dll/win32/kernel32/client/path.c#L1828).

 I'd soon realise if the implementations in Windows and ReactOS were similar by the pattern of function calls, particularly to `SetErrorMode` and `GetFileAttributesW` at the start of the function body.
 As it happens, the implementation appears to be almost identical; in both cases, the majority of the function is just memory management and buffer allocation, and the interesting part occurs right at the start in `GetFileAttributesW`.
 However, this is also the *only* interesting part of the function.
 This must be where the short path creation occurs, right?